 The North Carolina Community College System has approved the following HSE Tests: GED, HiSET, & TASC.
 RichmondCC provides testing for GED & HiSET.
 The GED Test is available at the James Building only and is provided as a computer-based exam.
 Each test is \$20 per test or approximately \$80.00.
 The HiSET Test is available at the James Building & Honeycutt Center and is provided as a paper-based exam.
 All five HiSET tests (or the battery) are \$50 for the entire test.
-Students must register and pay for either exam at www.ged.com or www.HiSET.ets.org.
-Each website offers additional resources to help prepare the student for the HSE & a monthly testing schedule.
-Upon successful completion of the HSE test, the student will receive a High School Equivalency Diploma from North Carolina State Board of Community Colleges.
-A graduation ceremony is held annually for the Adult High School & HSE Diploma graduates.
+Students must register and pay for either exam at www.ged.com or <a href="ww